plantuml-stdlib/EIP-PlantUML/README.md

 ## Getting Started

-You will need to download the `EIP-PLantUML.puml` file from the dist folder.
+You will need to download the `EIP-PlantUML.puml` file from the dist folder.
 This files includes everything you need to use the EIP patterns in your PlantUML diagramms.

 At the top of your PlantUML model you need to include the `EIP-PlantUML.puml` file.